Nick Carter Reveals Why He Got A Restraining Order Against Brother Aaron Carter: ‘We Were Left With No Choice’

 On Tuesday night, Aaron Carter took to Twitter and claimed that his brother, Backstreet Boys singer Nick Carter, had gotten a restraining order against him.
-Nick Carter confirmed on Twitter that he did indeed take out a restraining order against his brother and explained why both he and his sister felt that they needed to take out a restraining order against their brother.
+Nick Carter confirmed on Twitter that he did indeed take out a restraining order against his brother and explained why both he and his sister felt they needed one.

-Entertainment Weekly reports that Nick took to Twitter to speak out about the restraining order and explain why he felt he needed to take out the order.
+Entertainment Weekly reports that Nick took to Twitter to speak out about the restraining order and the reason for it.
 He also revealed that his sister Angel got a restraining order against Aaron as well.

 “After careful consideration, my sister Angel and I regret that we were required to seek a restraining order against our brother Aaron today.
 In light of Aaron’s increasingly alarming behavior and his recent confession that he harbors thoughts and intentions of killing my pregnant wife and unborn child, we were left with no choice but to take every measure possible to protect ourselves and our family.”